PhysicalBit7/notes/docs/software-security/chapter3.md

 #### Advantages of Direct Trust
 The validation of credentials is performed by one's self with no delegation, thus ensuring a high level of confidence in every entity associated with the trust implementation, used often to reduce liability.
 Financial transactions, e-commerce, insurance, or health care should consider a direct trust model

+#### Disadvantages of Direct Trust
-Primary disadvantage of a direct trust model is that it may be more labor intensive and more expensive than other trust models
+Direct trust model is that it may be more labor intensive and more expensive than other trust models

 ### Transitive Trust
 Trust transmitted through another party such as...